Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 Reason 2: Scratched Records

-Scratches are the most heartbreaking thing that can happen to your records because we can always unwarp a record using multiple methods but once your record is scratched then it is permanent.
+Scratches are the most heartbreaking thing that can happen to your vinyl because we can always unwarp a record using multiple methods but once your record is scratched then it is permanent.

 If you are having deep groove scratches then there is not much you can do to fix that.
 I recommend you buy a copy of your scratched vinyl.